 Blood is drawn and prepared for medical tests, treatments, and donation by phlebotomists.
-Blood is collected by phlebotomists via blood collection, fingertip pricks, and for babies, foot pricks.
+Blood is collected by phlebotomists via blood collection.
 Healthcare, clinics, outpatient clinics, testing centers, and blood collection centers are common places for phlebotomists to practice.
 Getting ready patients for blood sampling, validating patient names and ensuring adequate labeling of gathering vials, clarifying the blood draw or transfusion method to sick people, guiding anxious patients across blood draws, conducting blood draws and transfusions, assisting patients who feel severe reactions just after a blood draw, identifying, categorizing, and tracking samples taken are just a few of the responsibilities of a phlebotomist.
 Many workplaces need non-degree diplomas or certificates from a recognized college, institution, technical college, or professional institution for phlebotomist work.
 Candidates may also be required to get and retain accreditation from a certifying organization by their employment.
 A career in phlebotomy comes with a lot of perks, including interesting work and a good salary.

 Name: Danielle Kest